ringecosystem/collaboration/grant/README.md

 # 👋Introduction

-To fund the development of projects and applications that contribute to the Darwinia ecosystem and promote overall network growth, we encourage passionate teams to build innovative cross-chain projects on [Darwinia Chain](https://docs.darwinia.network) and [Msgport](https://docs.msgport.xyz).
+To fund the development of projects and applications that contribute to the RingDAO ecosystem and promote overall network growth, we encourage passionate teams to build innovative DApps on [Darwinia Chain](https://docs.darwinia.network) and [Msgport](https://msgport.ringdao.com/docs/).

 ## Guidelines